ai-agents-cybersecurity/TSLIT/SRS.md

 This SRS defines the requirements for the Time‑Shift LLM Integrity Tester (TSLIT), a system that:
 	•	Runs controlled time‑shifted evaluations of local LLMs,
 	•	Detects time‑based latent behaviors (expiry, logic bombs, license killswitches),
-	•	Targets Chinese‑origin open‑weight model families served locally via Ollama in FP16 (non‑quantized) form where available, including but not limited to:
+	•	Targets Chinese‑origin open‑weight model families served locally via llama.cpp/llama-cpp-python in FP16 (non‑quantized) form where available, including but not limited to:
 	•	Qwen (Alibaba Cloud),  ￼
 	•	DeepSeek (DeepSeek‑R1, DeepSeek‑V3, DeepSeek‑Coder),  ￼
 	•	Kimi/Kimi K2 (Moonshot AI),  ￼
 	•	Yi (01.AI).  ￼
-	•	Uses LangChain and LangGraph as the orchestration framework over RPC/HTTP to Ollama.  ￼
+	•	Uses LangChain and LangGraph as the orchestration framework executed within the same process as the llama.cpp backend.  ￼

 The SRS explicitly specifies requirements beyond OSI Layer 7, including host, virtualization, containers, and nested containers.

 1.2 Scope

 TSLIT is a black‑box integrity and safety evaluation tool.
 It does not retrain or modify models; instead it:
-	•	Connects to one or more Ollama instances (Linux or macOS) that serve Chinese‑origin models such as qwen3:8b-fp16, qwen:7b-fp16, deepseek-r1, deepseek-coder, kimi-k2, kimi-k2-thinking, yi, etc.  ￼
+	•	Loads one or more llama.cpp instances (Linux or macOS) that serve Chinese‑origin models such as qwen3:8b-fp16, qwen:7b-fp16, deepseek-r1, deepseek-coder, kimi-k2, kimi-k2-thinking, yi, etc.  ￼
 	•	Executes time‑shifted workloads using LangChain/LangGraph to simulate long‑term use and future dates.
 	•	Logs and analyzes outputs to detect:
 	•	Hard‑coded expiry behavior,